0x48piraj/wrong8007/docs/development.md

 * Treat this repository as reference-quality code

 If your trigger is hard to reason about, it **does not** belong here.

+## Trigger-specific notes

+### USB trigger

+USB device rules are parsed once during module initialization rather than in the notifier callback.

+This keeps the notifier callback focused solely on event matching and ensures invalid configurations fail before any USB notifier is registered.

+If no rules are configured, the USB trigger remains inactive and does not register a notifier.